makrai/notes/kratzer88-stage-level-individual-level-pred.md

 The counterparts of English individual-level predicates are predicates of Individuals.
 IndivtduC!lls may be kinds or objects, a s mentioned above.
-Individual-level properties, then, mc:�y c:�pply to kinds directly and no 'mediation; i s necessary.
+Individual-level properties, then, mc:ay c:apply to kinds directly and no 'mediation; i s necessary.
 To Illustrate the details